Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 - Associate of Arts in Liberal Arts: Psychology of Substance Abuse

-These programs are frequently accredited by the certification agencies in California, no different than dedicated substance abuse counseling degrees.
+These programs are frequently accredited by California certification agencies, no different from dedicated substance abuse counseling degrees.
 That means they will also include the same slice of education you need for certification.
-But they will also have a different angle on presenting material, often in the context of social policy or community services rather than entirely focused on addiction treatment.
+But they will also present material from a different angle, often in the context of social policy or community services rather than solely focused on addiction treatment.

 Ensuring Your Associate Degree Will Be Accepted for Certification